 Some advice if I may.
 My Wiltshire lawyer is advising me that he is legally obliged toapply for Wiltshire conveyancing searches asthe firm are on the Lloydsconveyancing panel.
 These Wiltshire checks cost a lot of money can this be avoided?

 You have limited options available to you.
 As you are taking a mortgage with a mortgage company your lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
 Your conveyancing practitioner would have previously signed the Terms and Conditions of your bank’s conveyancing panel appointment which obliges them to follow the Council of Mortgage Lenders’ Handbook provisions .
 Even if you were a cash buyer you would be ill advised not to carry out Wiltshire conveyancing searches.

-I decided to have a survey completed on a house in Wiltshire ahead of instructing conveyancers.
+Due to the input of my in-laws I had a survey completed on a house in Wiltshire ahead of appointing lawyers.
 I have been informed that there is a flying freehold overhang to the property.
-My surveyor advised that some mortgage companies tend refuse to give a mortgage on this type of home.
+The surveyor has said that some banks may refuse to issue a loan on such a property.